MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ![AD FS and MFA](media/Configure-AD-FS-2016-and-Azure-MFA/ADFS_AzureMFA1.PNG)

-### Step 2: Add the new credentials to Azure Multi-Factor Auth Client SPN
+### Step 2: Add the new credentials to the Azure Multi-Factor Auth Client Service Principal

-In order to enable the AD FS servers to communicate with the Azure Multi-Factor Auth Client, you need to add the credentials to the SPN for the Azure Multi-Factor Auth Client.
+In order to enable the AD FS servers to communicate with the Azure Multi-Factor Auth Client, you need to add the credentials to the Service Principal for the Azure Multi-Factor Auth Client.
 The certificates generated using the `New-AdfsAzureMFaTenantCertificate` cmdlet will serve as these credentials.
-Do the following using PowerShell to add the new credentials to the Azure Multi-Factor Auth Client SPN.
+Do the following using PowerShell to add the new credentials to the Azure Multi-Factor Auth Client Service Principal.

 > [!NOTE]
 > In order to complete this step you need to connect to your instance of Azure AD with PowerShell using Connect-MsolService.
 These steps assume you have already connected via PowerShell.
 For information see [Connect-MsolService.](https://msdn.microsoft.com/library/dn194123.aspx)